-Dahlem offers nine Naturalist-led Lessons, plus stewardship service project ideas for teachers to select from for their ABNL week at Dahlem, Jackson's Nature Place.
-Teachers coordinate with the Naturalist to choose five subjects (one program per morning) and one stewardship service project appropriate to season and availability.
+Dahlem offers twelve Naturalist-led Lessons, plus stewardship service project ideas for teachers to select from for their ABNL week at Dahlem, Jackson's Nature Place.
+Teachers coordinate with the Naturalist Educator to choose four subjects (one program per day) and one stewardship service project appropriate to season and availability.

 - Aquatic Studies (pond and stream) use nets, macroinvertebrate guides, discuss what aquatic insects tell us about water quality.
-If available, a trained volunteer will teach Enviro-Scape surface water lesson in place of teacher lead lesson. - Bird Study Identification (size, color, beak and feet, call, flight pattern, diet, predator/prey, habitat, etc.).
+If available, a trained volunteer will teach Enviro-Scape surface water lesson in place of teacher lead lesson. - Bird Study identification (size, color, beak and feet, call, flight pattern, diet, predator/prey, habitat, etc.).
 Bird Beak Activity; use various tools to represent different bird beaks to determine bird's diet (seeds, insects, meat/animals, aquatic, plants, etc.).
 Discuss and observe real bird nests (materials, structure, habitat, etc.), and then students will participate in nest building and forging for food simulation.
 Students will receive instructions and use binoculars on their teacher lead birding hike.
-Ideal program for fall and spring migration and winter seasons. - Debris Shelter Building why, when, where, how, and have students in teams of 5 or 6 to build debris shelter in the woodland habitat.
-Engineering - Discovery Hike to orient students, teachers and chaperones to Dahlem's many trails and grounds.
-Naturalist will lead teaching moments while on the trial walk, and suggest areas for weekly activities and observation spots.
-Recommend Monday morning.
+Ideal program for fall and spring migration and winter seasons. - Debris Shelter Building why, when, where, how, and have students in teams of 5 or 6 to build a debris shelter in the woodland habitat.
+The students love this lesson!
+Engineering - Monday; Discovery Hike to orient students, teachers and chaperones to Dahlem's many trails and grounds.
+The Naturalist Educator will lead teaching moments while on the trial walk, and suggest areas for weekly activities and observation spots.
+Recommend Monday morning. - How to Build an Animal How do beavers build their lodges and dams?
+Are all bird feathers the same?
+Do snakes lay eggs?
+Students explore the fascinating array of animal adaptations and how each characteristic help species survive in the challenging Michigan environment.
+Discussion and interactive hands-on activity.